pingcap/docs-cn/auto-increment.md

 </CustomContent>

+You can also use the `AUTO_INCREMENT` parameter in the [`CREATE TABLE`](/sql-statements/sql-statement-create-table.md) statement to specify the initial value of the increment field.

 ## Concept

 `AUTO_INCREMENT` is a column attribute that is used to automatically fill in default column values.
 When the `INSERT` statement does not specify values for the `AUTO_INCREMENT` column, the system automatically assigns values to this column.